Skip to main content

 Storage daemon

 A storage daemon is a program used to download and share files in the TON network.
-The storage-daemon-cli console program, is used to manage a running storage daemon.
+The storage-daemon-cli console program manages a running storage daemon.

-The current version of the storage daemon can be found in the Testnet branch.
+The current version of the storage daemon is available in the Testnet branch.

 Hardware requirements

-• at least 2 GB SSD (Without taking into account space for torrents)
+• At least 2 GB SSD, excluding space for torrents

-• 10 Mb/s network bandwidth with static IP
+• 10 Mb/s network bandwidth with a static IP

 Binaries

-You can download storage-daemon and storage-daemon-cli for Linux/Windows/MacOS binaries from TON Auto Builds.
+You can download storage-daemon and storage-daemon-cli for Linux, Windows, and macOS from TON auto builds.

 Compile from sources

-You can compile storage-daemon and storage-damon-cli from sources using this instruction.
+You can compile storage-daemon and storage-daemon-cli from the source using this instruction.

 Key concepts

-• Bag of files or Bag - a collection of files distributed through TON Storage
+• Bag of files or bag – a collection of files distributed via TON Storage.

-• The data block is divided into chunks (128 KB by default), and a merkle tree (made of TVM cells) is built on the SHA256 hashes of these chunks.
-This allows building and verifying merkle proofs of individual chunks, as well as efficiently recreating the Bag by exchanging only the proof of the modified chunk.
+The data block is divided into chunks, with a default size of 128 KB.
+A merkle tree built from TVM cells is constructed on the SHA256 hashes of these chunks.
+This structure enables the creation and verification of merkle proofs for individual chunks and allows efficient reconstruction of the bag by exchanging only the proof of the changed chunk.

-• Description - any text specified by the creator of the torrent
+• Description, which is any text specified by the creator of the torrent

-• Torrent info is serialized to a TVM cell.
-The hash of this cell is called BagID, and it uniquely identifies Bag.
+• Torrent info is serialized into a TVM cell.
+The hash of this cell is called the bagID, and it uniquely identifies the bag.

-• Bag meta is a file containing torrent info and torrent header.* This is an analog .torrent files.
+• The bag meta is a file that includes the torrent info and header.
+This file serves the same purpose as a .torrent file.

 Starting the storage daemon and storage-daemon-cli